OjeWilliams/WindowFunctions/codes/Over.md

 Return: name, running total weight\
 Order by: name

+Using Window Clause

 ```
 SELECT name,  SUM(weight) OVER (ORDER BY name) AS running_total_weight
 FROM cats ;

+OR
+--Using Window Clause

+SELECT
+name, SUM(weight) OVER bat AS running_total_weight
+FROM cats
+WINDOW bat AS (ORDER BY name) ;
 ```

 <br>